Quickly relieves gastrointestinal disorders by accelerating the natural healing process.

 What are the health benefits of probiotics?

 Probiotics may seem new to the food and supplement industry, but they have been with us since our very first breath.

 During a birth through the birth canal, a newborn picks up Bacteroides, Bifidobacterium, Lactobacillus, and Escherichia coli bacteria from its mother.

-These good bacteria are not passed on when a cesarean is performed and have been shown to be the reason why some babies born by cesarean section have allergies, less-than-optimal immune systems, and lower levels of intestinal microflora.
+These good bacteria are not passed on when a cesarean is performed and are why some babies born by cesarean section have allergies, less-than-optimal immune systems, and lower levels of intestinal microflora.

 They are believed to protect us in two ways.
 The first is the role they play in our digestive tract.

-We know that our digestive tract needs a healthy balance between good and bad bacteria, so what is hindering this?
+We know that our digestive tract needs a healthy balance between good and bad bacteria, so what hinders this?
 It seems that our lifestyle is both the problem and the solution.

-Poor food selection, emotional stress, lack of sleep, overuse of antibiotics, other drugs, and environmental influences can shift the balance in favor of bad bacteria.
+Poor food selection, emotional stress, lack of sleep, overuse of antibiotics and other drugs, and environmental influences can shift the balance in favor of harmful bacteria.

 When the digestive tract is healthy, it filters and removes things that can harm it, such as harmful bacteria, toxins, chemicals, and other waste products.

 The healthy balance of bacteria helps regulate gastrointestinal motility and maintain intestinal barrier function.